fongc123/notes/Data Visualization/Color.md

 > [!REVIEW]
 > A longer wavelength corresponds to lower energy, while a shorter wavelength corresponds to higher energy.

-In the human visual system, cones and rods are responsible for perceiving colors.
-Three cone types (S, M, L) correspond to blue, green, and red colors.
-Rods are more active in darker environments.
+In the human vision system, cones and rods are responsible for receiving color input. *See [[Acquisition & Representation#The Eye]]* for more details.

+## Color Space

-Several color theories (color spaces) have been created to capture color information.
+To communicate colors precisely, <span style = "color:lightblue">color theories</s and color spaces were created to capture color information.

 When color is displayed on a monitor, the RGB (additive) system is used.
 On the other hand, when color is printed with a printer, the CMYK (subtractive) system is used.